LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Introduction

 \section{Introduction}

-In recent years, Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} are used in various tasks \cite{ledig2017photo,yang2021attacks} and have dramatically improved image synthesis ability.
-Style-based generative models \cite{karras2019style,karras2020analyzing,karras2021alias} further enhance the realism and resolution of image generation, achieving state-of-the-art.
-The intermediate latent space $\mathcal{W}$ space in StyleGAN encodes high-semantic information.
-As a strong prior, well-trained generator has demonstrated powerful capabilities and improved multiple tasks from traditional approaches, e.g., neural talking head \cite{prajwal2020lip,yin2022styleheat}, face parsing \cite{yang2021quality,zhang2021datasetgan}, and style transfer \cite{li2020accelerate,yang2022pastiche}.
+In recent years, Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} have been widely applied to various vision tasks \cite{ledig2017photo,yang2021attacks}, greatly advancing the capability of image synthesis.
+Style-based generative models \cite{karras2019style,karras2020analyzing,karras2021alias} have further improved both the realism and resolution of generated images, achieving state-of-the-art performance.
+The intermediate latent space $\mathcal{W}$ space in StyleGAN encodes high-level semantic information.
+Leveraging this strong prior, a well-trained generator has demonstrated remarkable power and has significantly enhanced multiple downstream tasks compared with traditional approaches, such as neural talking head \cite{prajwal2020lip,yin2022styleheat}, face parsing \cite{yang2021quality,zhang2021datasetgan}, and style transfer \cite{li2020accelerate,yang2022pastiche}.

-These applications require latent codes, which are inherently available for synthetic images but cannot be applied directly to real images.
-To this end, inversion methods are designed to embed images into GAN's latent space via various approaches.
-Existing works can be mainly divided into two stages.
-The first stage aims to attain latent codes, usually achieved by training an encoder or optimizing the reconstruction error, which we named \emph{Image Embedding}.
-In the second stage, researchers employ diversiform strategies to improve inversion and editing results, e.g., predicting generator weights \cite{alaluf2022hyperstyle, dinh2022hyperinverter}, predicting intermediate feature \cite{wang2022high, parmar2022spatially}, and finetuning the generator \cite{roich2021pivotal, feng2022near}, which we named \emph{Result Refinement}.
-Previous works \cite{tov2021designing} illustrate that fidelity, perception, and editability are three essential characteristics of inversion.
-However, in \emph{Result Refinement}, more attention has been paid to improve fidelity, maintaining visual details like the background, hat, and eyeglasses while inheriting editability and perception by the inverse codes from first step.
-Hence, in order to achieve superior performance in these three characteristics simultaneously, a robust latent code embedding technique is still necessary.
+These applications rely on latent codes that are inherently accessible for synthetic images but not directly applicable to real ones.
+To address this issue, inversion methods have been developed to embed real images into the latent space of GANs through various approaches.
+Existing studies can be broadly categorized into two stages.
+The first stage, termed Image Embedding, focuses on obtaining latent codes, typically by training an encoder or optimizing the reconstruction loss.
+The second stage, researchers employ diversiform strategies to improve inversion and editing results, e.g., predicting generator weights \cite{alaluf2022hyperstyle, dinh2022hyperinverter}, predicting intermediate feature \cite{wang2022high, parmar2022spatially}, and finetuning the generator \cite{roich2021pivotal, feng2022near}, which we named Result Refinement.
+Previous works \cite{tov2021designing} illustrate that fidelity, perception, and editability are three essential attributes of successful inversion.
+However, most refinement approaches mainly emphasize improving fidelity, such as preserving visual details (e.g., background, hats, or eyeglasses), while the perception and editability of the results remain largely dependent on the latent codes obtained in the first stage.
+Therefore, to achieve a better balance among these three aspects, a more robust and perceptually aligned latent code embedding technique is still required.